Ron Brown: Honors and legacy

 On April 5, 1996, President Bill Clinton and First Lady Hillary Rodham Clinton planted a white dogwood tree on a hill on the South Lawn in memory of Brown and the others killed in the aircrash.
 On January 8, 2001, Brown was presented, posthumously, with the Presidential Citizens Medal by President Bill Clinton, twelve days before George W. Bush took office.
 The award was accepted by Brown's widow, Alma Brown.
 President Clinton also established the Ron Brown Award for corporate leadership and responsibility.
 The Conference Board administers the privately funded award.
 The U.S. Department of Commerce also gives out the annual Ronald H. Brown American Innovator Award in his honor.

 Many academic scholarships and programs have been established to honor Brown.
 St. John's University School of Law established the Ronald H. Brown Center for Civil Rights and Economic Development in memorial.
-The Ronald H. Brown fellowship is awarded annually to many students at Middlebury College to pursue research internships in science and technology, and the Ron Brown Scholar Program was established in Brown's honor in 1996 to provide academic scholarships, service opportunities and leadership experiences for young African Americans of outstanding promise.
+The Ronald H. Brown fellowship is awarded annually to many students at Middlebury College to pursue research internships in science and technology.
+The Ron Brown Scholar Program was established in Brown's honor in 1996 to provide academic scholarships, service opportunities, and leadership experiences for young African Americans of outstanding promise.

 A memorial room has been installed in the Ronald Brown memorial house in the old city of Dubrovnik.
 It features portraits of the crash victims as well as a guest book.

 The largest ship in the NOAA fleet, the NOAA Ship Ronald H. Brown, was named in honor of his public service not long after his death.
 The section of 14th Street between Pennsylvania and Constitution Avenue was renamed Ron Brown Way in March 2011.

-In March 2011, the new United States Mission to the United Nations building in New York City was named in Brown's honor and dedicated at a ceremony in which President Obama, former President Clinton and the United States representative to the United Nations, Ambassador Susan Rice, spoke.
+In March 2011, the new United States Mission to the United Nations building in New York City was named in Brown's honor and dedicated at a ceremony in which President Obama, former President Clinton, and the United States representative to the United Nations, Ambassador Susan Rice, spoke.

 In 1997, Daniel C. Roper Middle School in Washington, DC, was renamed Ronald H. Brown Middle School in his honor.
-That school was closed in 2013 and the building reopened as Ronald Brown College Preparatory High School in 2016.
+That school was closed in 2013, and the building reopened as Ronald Brown College Preparatory High School in 2016.

 His son Michael Brown was elected to the Council of the District of Columbia in 2008.
-He lost his re-election campaign in 2012 and later pleaded guilty to the charge of accepting a bribe from undercover agents.
+He lost his reelection campaign in 2012 and later pleaded guilty to the charge of accepting a bribe from undercover agents.
 He was sentenced to 39 months in prison.